Culture & Civic Life

 Learn More

-Tree of Life Synagogue is a cultural and religious focal point in the community of Squirrel Hill, one of the largest predominantly Jewish neighborhoods across the United States.
-Tree of Life Synagogue began as an Orthodox congregation in 1864, and over the years became affiliated with the Conservative Jewish movement.
-In 1952, the congregation moved into its current building where it stands today.
-In 2010, Tree of Life merged with Congregation Or L'Simcha, bringing its membership to over 500 families.
-That same year, Dor Hadash, a Reconstructionist congregation, and, later in 2017, New Light, a Conservative congregation, both began renting space in the Tree of Life building.
-The space had evolved into more than just a place of worship; it became a community center for organizations, both secular and religious.
+Tree of Life Congregation is a cultural and religious focal point in the community of Squirrel Hill, which serves as the city's hub of Jewish culture.
+Tree of Life Synagogue began as an Orthodox congregation in 1864, becoming affiliated with the Conservative Jewish movement over the years.
+In 1952, the congregation moved into its current building, and in 2010, Tree of Life merged with Congregation Or L'Simcha, bringing its membership to more than 500 families.
+Later, Reconstructionist congregation Dor Hadash and Conservative congregation New Light, began renting space in the Tree of Life building.
+The space has evolved into more than just a place of worship; it is a community center for organizations, both secular and religious.

-On October 27, 2018, eleven Tree of Life congregants were murdered and 6 injured in an anti-Semitic attack during Shabbat services.
+In 2018, 11 Tree of Life congregants were murdered and six were injured in an anti-Semitic attack during Shabbat services.
 The massacre was the deadliest attack against the Jewish community in the history of the United States.
-In the days following the massacre, communities around the world joined Squirrel Hill in its rallying cry of both grief and hope for the future: "Stronger than Hope."
+In the wake of the horrific massacre, communities around the country and the world offered their condolences and support, joining Squirrel Hill in its rallying cry of both grief and hope for the future: "Stronger Than Hate."

 General Operating Support